-I came across a scenario where monitoring tool was constantly reporting “SSPI Handshake errors” and I was approached by SQL DBA team to assist in addressing these errors.
-Monitoring tool monitors the SQL Server Error log folder and reports these alerts.
-In this blog, I am covering the cause of this issue and the solution we followed to fix it:
+I came into a situation where the monitoring tool was continually indicating “SSPI Handshake problems,” and the SQL DBA team asked me for help in resolving these issues.
+The SQL Server Error log folder is monitored by the monitoring programme, and alerts are reported.
+In this blog, I’ll discuss the root of the problem and the steps we took to resolve it:

 Below errors were reported frequently in SQL Error log:

 2016-02-07 12:44:22.81 Logon Error: 17806, Severity: 20, State: 14.

 2016-02-07 12:44:22.81 Logon SSPI handshake failed with error code 0x8009030c, state 14 while establishing a connection with integrated security; the connection has been closed.
 Reason: AcceptSecurityContext failed.
 The Windows error tells us the cause of failure.
 The logon attempt failed [CLIENT: 10.x.x.x]

 2016-02-07 12:44:22.81 Logon Error: 18452, Severity: 14, State: 1.

 2016-02-07 12:44:22.81 Logon Cannot be used with Windows authentication as Login failed.
 The login is from an untrusted domain.
 [CLIENT: 10.x.x.x]

 The Security Support Provider Interface (SSPI) connects transport-level applications like Microsoft Remote Procedure Call (RPC) with security providers like Windows Distributed Security.
 SSPI allows a transport application to request an authenticated connection from one of multiple security providers.

 For Windows authentication with trustworthy connection, the following argument is typically used in connection strings: